J-aso-n/DenoisingDiffusionProbabilityModel-ddpm-/README.md

 This is a clone from [DenoisingDiffusionProbabilityModel-ddpm-](https://github.com/zoubohao/DenoisingDiffusionProbabilityModel-ddpm-.git).
 It is an excellent implement of DDPM trained with CIFAR-10 dataset which let me get a better grasp of DDPM.

+This is just the project I do my own learning and update some notes.
+If you are interested, welcome clone, else you can clone from [the source project](https://github.com/zoubohao/DenoisingDiffusionProbabilityModel-ddpm-.git).

 On the basis, I just do some small changes like turning single-gpu training to multi-gpu training using DDP.

 ### Files added